-If you have a 401(k) with a former employer, it’s called an orphan.
+If you have an old 401(k) with a former employer, it’s called an orphan.
 The name is fitting, since you aren’t really taking care of this account — it’s sitting there all by itself.

 In fact, according to the Bipartisan Policy Center, there are 25 million orphaned retirement accounts sitting with former employers today.

 If you find yourself in this group, you may be wondering how to deal with your ‘abandoned’ funds.

 You most likely don’t want to withdraw your funds, pay income taxes, and take a penalty for early withdrawal, so you have three other choices: Keep your plan with your former employer, roll it over to an individual IRA, or roll it over to your current employer’s plan.

 Let’s look at the pros and cons each of these choices:

 1. Keep your 401(k) with your former employer.

 The status quo is the easiest option, since no action is required.
 If your plan has plenty of investment options, low fees, great service, and easy online access, you may want to keep it where it is.
 As long as you review your account regularly, this option may work for you.